CycloneDX/cdxgen/docs/CLI.md

                                d or the project name and version together --parent-project-id      Dependency track parent project id
-      --required-only          Include only the packages with required scope on the SBoM.                               [boolean]
+      --required-only          Include only the packages with required scope on the SBOM.                               [boolean]
       --fail-on-error          Fail if any dependency extractor fails. [boolean] --no-babel               Do not use babel to perform usage analysis for Ja vaScript/TypeScript projects.           [boolean]
-      --generate-key-and-sign  Generate an RSA public/private key pair and then sign the generated SBoM using JSON Web Signatures .                                       [boolean]
+      --generate-key-and-sign  Generate an RSA public/private key pair and then sign the generated SBOM using JSON Web Signatures .                                       [boolean]
       --server                 Run cdxgen as a server                  [boolean] --server-host            Listen address             [default: "127.0.0.1"]